-Few people realize the White House was in serious disrepair by 1948.
-President Harry Truman moved out for three years while the building was gutted to its exterior walls.
-Most of the original paneling and fixtures was quietly buried in a Virginia landfill.
+Few people realize the White House had fallen into serious disrepair by 1948.
+President Harry Truman moved out for three years while workers gutted the building to its exterior walls.
+They quietly buried most of the original paneling and fixtures in a Virginia landfill.

 The public was led to believe the Executive Mansion had been restored.
-Even Hillary Clinton thought she’d walked through hallways Lincoln walked.
-She was mistaken.
+Even Hillary Clinton thought she’d walked down hallways Lincoln had walked.
+She hadn’t.

 It could have been worse.
 The building might have been razed, if some members of Congress had their way.
 They wanted to build a modern new house for the President.
 (And remember, this was the 1950s.)